Research and Development

-In January 2013, the Juneau Economic Development Council (JEDC) began laying the foundations for a collaborative working group focused on developing collaborative research and promoting Juneau as a center for research.
-Their initiative resulted in a research and development cluster composed of members from the Pacific Northwest Research Station, USFS; the School of Fisheries and Ocean Sciences, UAF; the School of Arts and Sciences, UAS; the Alaska Coastal Rainforest Center; and JEDC.
-The R&D cluster will focus on six initiatives:
+In January 2013, the Juneau Economic Development Council began laying the foundations for a collaborative working group focused on developing collaborative research and promoting Juneau as a center for research.
+ACRC is involved with this effort, and plays a leadership role in several of the cluster initiatives.
+The R&D cluster is focusing on six action initiatives:

-- Develop a collaborative research network focused on key themes in Southeast Alaska
+- Developing a collaborative research network focused on key themes in Southeast Alaska

-- Link industry needs to local researchers in Southeast Alaska
+- Linking industry needs to local researchers in Southeast Alaska

-- Market the unique geographic, natural and infrastructure features of our region
+- Marketing the unique geographic, natural and infrastructure features of our region

-- Become SCoR (State Committee on Research) Area of Excellence
+- Becoming a SCoR (State Committee on Research) Area of Excellence

 Please visit the JEDC R&D Cluster site for more information.